soq123/SE3354-Calo-fit/app/README1.txt

 5. Install dependencies in terminal: pip install -r requirements.txt

-6. If Flask is not installed, run in terminal: pip install flask
+6a.
+If Flask is not installed, run in terminal: pip install flask

+6b.
+Create a .env file in the project root with at least:
+SECRET_KEY=any-random-string
+(Add MAIL_USERNAME / MAIL_PASSWORD for real email verification, otherwise the link prints to the terminal)

 7. Run the application in terminal: python run.py